goalio/GoalioRememberMe/README.md

         );

 ### Post-Install: Doctrine2 ORM

-There will be a seperate module available to integrate with Doctrine soon.
+There is an additional module for Doctrine integration [GoalioRememberMeDoctrineORM](https://github.com/goalio/GoalioRememberMeDoctrineORM)

+### Usage

 Navigate to http://yourproject/user and you should land on a login page.